MicrosoftDocs/cpp-docs/docs/dotnet/how-to-migrate-to-clr.md

     ```

 ## Compile with Visual C++
- Before using **/clr** on any module in your project, first compile and link your native project with Visual Studio 2010.
+ Before using **/clr** on any module in your project, first compile and link your native project with Visual Studio.

- The following steps, followed in order, provide the easiest path to a **/clr** compilation.
-It is important to compile and run your project after each of these steps.

-### Versions Prior to Visual C++ 2003
- If you are upgrading to Visual Studio 2010 from a version prior to Visual C++ 2003, you may see compiler errors related to the enhanced C++ standard conformance in Visual C++ 2003

-### Upgrading from Visual C++ 2003
- Projects previous built with Visual C++ 2003 should also first be compiled without **/clr** as Visual Studio now has increased ANSI/ISO compliance and some breaking changes.
-The change that is likely to require the most attention is [Security Features in the CRT](../c-runtime-library/security-features-in-the-crt.md).
-Code that uses the CRT is very likely to produce deprecation warnings.
-These warnings can be suppressed, but migrating to the new [Security-Enhanced Versions of CRT Functions](../c-runtime-library/security-enhanced-versions-of-crt-functions.md) is preferred, as they provide better security and may reveal security issues in your code.

-### Upgrading from Managed Extensions for C++
- Starting in Visual Studio 2005, code written with Managed Extensions for C++ won't compile under **/clr**.

 ## Convert C Code to C++
  Although Visual Studio will compile C files, it is necessary to convert them to C++ for a **/clr** compilation.
 The actual filename doesn't have to be changed; you can use **/Tp** (see [/Tc, /Tp, /TC, /TP (Specify Source File Type)](../build/reference/tc-tp-tc-tp-specify-source-file-type.md).)
 Note that although C++ source code files are required for **/clr**, it is not necessary to re-factor your code to use object-oriented paradigms.